GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 A basic call with `cmake` using Visual Studio 2022 on a 64bit Windows machine and installing to a folder called `install` inside the repository would be:

 ```
- cmake --install-prefix 'C:\Users\schw197\localrepos\HELICS - Copy\install' -G "Visual Studio 17 2022" ..
+ cmake --install-prefix 'C:\Users\sampleUser\localrepos\HELICS - Copy\install' -G "Visual Studio 17 2022" ..
 ```

 **4.** Open the Visual Studio solution generated by CMake (his can be done from the command prompt with `start HELICS.sln`).
 In the _Solution Explorer_ Under `Solution 'HELICS'\CMakePredefinedTargets`, right-click on `INSTALL` and select `Build`:

 ![](https://github.com/GMLC-TDC/helics_doc_resources/blob/main/user_guide/windows_build_vs.png?raw=true)

-Alternatively, in the MSBuild command prompt, run the command msbuild HELICS.sln from the build folder to compile the entire solution.
+Alternatively, in the MSBuild command prompt, run the command `msbuild HELICS.sln` from the build folder to compile the entire solution.

-HELICS.sln can be replaced with the name of one of the projects to build only that part of HELICS.
+"HELICS.sln" can be replaced with the name of one of the projects to build only that part of HELICS.

-If the build was successful there should be a `bin` folder inside the `install` folder with `helics.dll` inside (or `helicsd.dll` if Debug mode).
+If the build was successful there should be a "bin" folder inside the "install" folder with `helics.dll` inside (or `helicsd.dll` if Debug mode).

-**5.** _Optional_ If interfacing with [PYHELICS](https://python.helics.org/) (assuming already installed via e.g. `pip install helics`) the `PYHELICS_INSTALL` environment variable needs to be set to point to the `install` folder, and `install\bin` (folder with `helics.dll`) needs to be added to the system path.
+**5.** _Optional_ If interfacing with [PYHELICS](https://python.helics.org/) (assuming already installed via `pip install helics`) the `PYHELICS_INSTALL` environment variable needs to be set to the path of the "install" folder, and "install\bin" (the folder with "helics.dll") needs to be added to the system path.
 This can be done via the environment variable GUI in windows or temporarily via the command line[^1]

 [^1]: Especially if you plan on regularly switching between versions of HELICS temporarily setting `PYHELICS_INSTALL` might not be such a bad idea.